scanse/sweep-sdk/libsweep/README.md

 ```

 Sets the `sweep_device_s`'s motor speed in Hz.
+Blocks until prior motor speed has stabilized.
-The device supports speeds of 1 Hz to 10 Hz.
+The device supports speeds of 0 Hz to 10 Hz, but be careful that the device is not set at 0Hz before calling `sweep_device_start_scanning`.
 In case of error a `sweep_error_s` will be written into `error`.

 ```c++
 int32_t sweep_device_get_sample_rate(sweep_device_s device, sweep_error_s* error)